deb-kit2/deb-kit2.github.io/_projects/myHome.md

 #### August 6, 2022 ~ Wonderla!

 ### June 26, 2022 ~ I moved in.
 At a nice, cozy place in Bangalore.
-That apartment owner guy also charged money for the remaining four months of June.
+That apartment owner guy also charged money for the remaining four days of June.
 Heh!
 Anyways, I've made it my own. :)